joshuaHallee/foxhole-item-api/README.md

 [Foxhole](https://www.foxholegame.com/) is a registered trademark of [Siege Camp](https://www.siegecamp.com/).

 ## Installation
-For additional information on installation for your project, view [installation guide](./setup/README.md).
+For additional information on installation for your project, view the [installation guide](./setup/README.md).

 ## Item Fields
 Overview of all available fields, with short description.